Autism-101

 Healthcare Barriers

-• Communication Mismatches: Difficulty describing pain accurately; doctors misinterpreting flat affect or direct communication as non-compliance.
+• Communication Mismatches: Difficulty describing pain accurately; doctors misinterpreting flat affect or direct/blunt communication as non-compliance.

 • Sensory Overload in Clinics: Bright lights, waiting rooms, and physical exams can lead to care avoidance.